 The Benham Brothers

-Last week my Facebook newsfeed was littered with stories of The Benham Brothers.
+Last week my Facebook news feed with stories of The Benham Brothers.
 They had a show scheduled to premier in October on HGTV.
-Shortly after the announcement of the show, Right Wing Watch did some research on the brothers and published an article quoting their right wing activist stance on many hot button topics.
+After the announcement of the show, Right Wing Watch did some research on the brothers and published an article quoting their right-wing activist stance on many hot button topics.

 Shortly after that article came out, HGTV decided not to move forward with the show.